MARS via LASSO

 The corresponding penalized version

-was first proposed by \citet{mammen1997locally} as a part of a class of estimators collectively called locally adaptive regression splines.
-Thus, in the univariate case, $\hat{f}_{n, V}^1$ is a constrained analogue of the locally adaptive regression spline estimator of \cite{mammen1997locally} when the order $k$ (in the notation of \cite{mammen1997locally}) equals 2. \citet{steidl2006splines} used the terminology \textit{second-order total variation regularization}, and \citet{kim2009ell_1} and \citet{tibshirani2014adaptive} used the terminology \textit{trend filtering} for \eqref{penver}.
-For $d \geq 1$, our estimator $\hat{f}_{n, V}^d$ is thus a multivariate generalization of second-order total variation regularization or trend filtering.
+was proposed by \cite{mammen1997locally} as part of the class of estimators collectively called locally adaptive regression splines.
+In the univariate case, $\hat{f}_{n, V}^{1, 1}$ can thus be seen as a constrained analogue of the locally adaptive regression spline estimator of \cite{mammen1997locally} when the order $k$ (in their notation) equals 2. \cite{steidl2006splines} used the terminology \textit{second-order total variation regularization}, and \cite{kim2009ell_1} and \cite{tibshirani2014adaptive} used the terminology \textit{first-order trend filtering} for \eqref{penver}.
+Therefore, our estimator $\hat{f}_{n, V}^{d, s}$ can be considered as a multivariate generalization of piecewise linear (second-order) locally adaptive regression splines, second-order total variation regularization, or first-order trend filtering.

-From the alternative characterization of $\infmars^1$ given above, it follows that every sufficiently smooth function $f: [0, 1] \rightarrow \mathbb{R}$ belongs to $\infmars^1$.
+From the alternative characterization of $\infmars^{1, 1}$ given above, it follows that every sufficiently smooth function $f: [0, 1] \rightarrow \R$ belongs to $\infmars^{1, 1}$.
 Indeed, if $f'$ and $f''$ exist everywhere and are continuous on $[0, 1]$, then we have

 for all $x \in [0, 1]$, and